scottyschup/ruby-curriculum/basic-design/method-decomposition.md

 communicates by setting a global variable.
 That is unnecessarily convoluted; just give the answer back directly.

-A general guideline: avoid global state.
+A general guideline, avoid global state.
 Don't use global variables to get around passing in arguments or return values.

 ## Don't modify arguments